In honor of my mother’s birthday, a post from a few years back.

 Sally’s husband worked for the Post Office until his death.
 They bought a house just south of San Francisco where they raised three children.
-After his death, their daughter moved in down the street to take care of Sally.
+After his death, the oldest daughter moved in down the street to take care of Sally.
 According to the daughter, Sally’s children all did well and produced equally successful children.

 In December 2019, after baking Christmas cookies for her neighbors, Sally sat down at the kitchen table and died.
 I can’t imagine a more pleasant way to go.